pimpmyidevice/repo/README.md

-# Repo for Pimp My iDevice
+# Group-Repo for Pimp My iDevice